prorev/prorev.github.io/_posts/2021-12-20-generative-discriminative.md

 ## Bayes Optimal Classifier to get the single prediction

-When you know the distribution $P(Y | X)$ you may use Bayes Optimal classifier to get the prediction for the new data.
+When you know the distribution $P(Y \mid X)$ you may use Bayes Optimal classifier to get the prediction for the new data.

 Since Bayes Optimal classifier picks the most likely $Y$ for the given $X$ you can use it to determine the most probable prediction for a new data input.